-If you think a check you wrote has been lost or stolen, it’s wise to report it to your bank as soon as possible and request a stop payment on it.
+Writing checks may not be an everyday occurrence for you, but they are still a reliable form of payment that have a place in most people’s finances.
+So if you think a check you wrote got lost or was stolen, it’s important to report it to your bank ASAP and request to stop payment on it.

-If you suspect any criminal activity, you may also want to take steps to notify the police, as well as monitor your accounts and credit reports for any evidence of identity theft.
+If you suspect there’s criminal activity afoot, you may also want to notify your local police.
+In addition, it becomes important to monitor your accounts and credit reports for any signs of identity theft.

 What if a Check You Sent Never Got Cashed or Deposited?